-As if the coronavirus were not enough to worry about, we now have another concern that it is causing: It is increasing the chances that cyber criminals can target the teams we work with from home.
+As if the coronavirus were not enough to worry about, we also have another concern that it is looming: It is the rise of cyber criminals targeting the people that are now working from home.

 Cybercriminals took advantage of the slower adaption of the facilities to try and act at any point of weakness in cyber protection.
 The National Cryptological Center (CCN) has warned the public that cybercriminals are increasing their activity in ransomware, phishing, remote code execution, and information exfiltration.

 We can also refer to the CCN document Security recommendations for Teleworking Situations and Surveillance Reinforcement.
 This provides technical solutions for remote workers and secure ways to manage email at home.
 These are the best options to hold virtual meetings.